secretlint/secretlint/README.md

 ## Purpose

 - Scan files and if the file has secret and report it
-- Prevent to commit secret/credential files
+- Prevent to commit credential files
-- Fix invalid  file?

 ## Motivation